bluz71/bluz71.github.io/_posts/2018-02-26-more-vim-tips.md

 In normal mode, entering `ctrl-a` will increment the first number to the right of the cursor on the current line.
 Preceded by a count `ctrl-a` will increment by the count amount.
-The `ctrl-x` will do the reverse operation of decrementing.
+The `ctrl-x` command will do the reverse operation of decrementing.

 Personally, I don't like increment and decrement to take octal and hex